REDUCIO! Generating 1K Video within 16 Seconds using Extremely Compressed Motion Latents: Abstract

 \section{Abstract}

 Commercial video generation models have exhibited realistic, high-fidelity results but are still restricted to limited access.
 One crucial obstacle for large-scale applications is the expensive training and inference cost.
-In this paper, we argue that videos contain much more redundant information than images, thus can be encoded by very few motion latents based on a content image.
-Towards this goal, we design an image-conditioned VAE to encode a video to an extremely compressed motion latent space.
+In this paper, we argue that videos contain significantly more redundant information than images, allowing them to be encoded with very few motion latents.
+Towards this goal, we design an image-conditioned VAE that projects videos into extremely compressed latent space and decode them based on content images.
 This magic Reducio charm enables 64$\times$ reduction of latents compared to a common 2D VAE, without sacrificing the quality.
-Training diffusion models on such a compact representation easily allows for generating 1K resolution videos.
-We then adopt a two-stage video generation paradigm, which performs text-to-image and text-image-to-video sequentially.
-Extensive experiments show that our Reducio-DiT achieves strong performance in evaluation, though trained with limited GPU resources.
-More importantly, our method significantly boost the efficiency of video LDMs both in training and inference.
-We train \system-DiT in around 3.2K training hours in total and generate a 16-frame 1024$\times$1024 video clip within 15.5 seconds on a single A100 GPU.
-Code released at \url{https://github.com/microsoft/Reducio-VAE}.
+Building upon Reducio-VAE, we can train diffusion models for high-resolution video generation efficiently.
+Specifically, we adopt a two-stage generation paradigm, first generating a condition image via text-to-image generation, followed by text-image-to-video generation with the proposed Reducio-DiT.
+Extensive experiments show that our model achieves strong performance in evaluation.
+More importantly, our method significantly boosts the training and inference efficiency of video LDMs.
+Reducio-DiT is trained in just 3.2K A100 GPU hours in total and can generate a 16-frame 1024$\times$1024 video clip within 15.5 seconds on a single A100 GPU.
+Code is available at \url{https://github.com/microsoft/Reducio-VAE}.